BZ

 About Beazer Homes USA, Inc.

-Headquartered within the consumer cyclical sector, Beazer Homes USA, Inc. focuses on Residential Construction services and products.
 Beazer Homes USA, Inc. operates as a homebuilder in the United States.
-The company carries a $688.0M market cap, placing it firmly in the small-cap category.
+Valued at $899.6M, BZH is a small-cap name in its sector.
 The company designs, constructs, and sells single-family, condominiums, villas, and duets homes under the Beazer Homes, Gatherings, and Choice Plans brands.

 Key stats